 “Sam Nakaso was a wonderful coworker and volunteer.
 He was up for anything.
 Coach Steve Haas who took over for me as Head Track and Field coach, came from Occidental College.
 And Arnold Salazar, who just retired, was the athletic trainer at City College for 37 years.
 We called him the Magic Man.
 He would prep athletes for games and helped them recover if they were injured.”

 “Steve Haas, who took over for me as head track and field coach after I became the athletic director, was absolutely marvelous.
 Everybody loved him on campus, and his wife Margie was a very special person.
-He came from Occidental College in L.A., and he was internationally recognized as one of the top track and field coaches in the nation.
-He was a very efficient coach who led a very successful track and field program.
+He came from Occidental College in L.A., and he was internationally recognized as one of the top track and field coaches in the state of California.
+He was an extraordinary coach who led a very successful track and field program.
 The proof was in the pudding with how well his program did at City.”

 When Bonanno first started at City College, it was 90 percent men.
 He said, “we need to hire a women’s basketball coach,” and he helped hire Terri Oberg.
 “Terri is a pistol,” Bonanno stated.
 “She came in and flip-flopped that whole program.
 We had kids coming from everywhere to play for us.
 Thanks to her, in 1998 we won the State Championship at UC Irvine.”